Albert Eugene Gallatin: Family

 Contemporaries said Gallatin was conservative, dandified, patrician, and sophisticated.
-He dressed elegantly, was tall, sober, and bespectacled.
+He dressed elegantly and was tall, sober, and bespectacled.
 His demeanor was formal and few friends were able to see the side of his personality that was relaxed, humorous, and informal.
 He was hardworking and firmly dedicated to his life's work.
 He was said to sleep on a hard, narrow bed, that had belonged to Napoleon's brother Joseph.
 There was never any scandal attached to his name and he never married.

 Collections

-The main source for this list is the web site called Museum Angel.
+The main source for this list is the website called Museum Angel.